binlist.net — how a Fuerteventura holiday side-project became iinlist.com

 Thirteen years in

 The thing I find most interesting about binlist.net is not the traffic — it’s the kind of questions developers are still typing into Google in 2026: “what is a bin list”, “bin number example”, “list of issuer identification numbers”.
-These are the exact queries I was typing in 2013 on that balcony in Fuerteventura.
+These are the exact queries I was typing in 2013 on that balcony in Playitas.
 Payments as an industry keeps adding layers, but the foundational questions don’t change.